 Thinking in PicturesDr.
-Temple Grandin is this year's Schwartz Visiting Fellow.
+Temple Grandin was the 2019 Schwartz Visiting Fellow.

 Considered an autistic savant, Grandin is known for her amazing ability to describe how her mind works.
 She says words are her second language and that she thinks "totally in pictures," using her vast visual memory to translate information into a slideshow of mental images that can be manipulated and correlated at will.
 "My brain is visually indexed," she says.
 "Everything in my mind works like a search engine set to the image function."

 Grandin is famous for her advocacy of the "stretch" method.
 Like an elastic band, she says, we need to stretch ourselves in order to grow.
 But she is also quick to note, there are limits.
 A rubber band stretched too far will snap.
 She is also famous for her work with animals, specifically the humane treatment of livestock at slaughter.
 While still in college, Grandin began studying the behavior of cattle — how they react to people, movements, objects, and light — and credits her own autism with helping her see things from the animal's point of view.

 Born to a wealthy Boston family, Grandin did not speak until she was three-and-a-half years old.
 "I had all the full blown autism symptoms," she says.
 "No speech, screaming, just everything, fully autistic."
 She was saved by her mother, who actively sought out and paid for private schools with sympathetic staff who were willing to work with her daughter's special needs, which included early speech therapy.

 As a young girl, Grandin attended several elementary and secondary private schools, before earning her bachelor's degree in human psychology from Franklin Pierce College in 1970, a master's degree in animal science from Arizona State University in 1975, and a doctoral degree in animal science from the University of Illinois at Urbana-Champaign in 1989.